Chinoiseries derives from the French word chinois, meaning “Chinese”, or “after the Chinese taste”.

 Image 4 - Michelle Yeoh a young 59 stunning always the epitome of elegance and style

-We know sometimes you need a bit of slow easing in to a new look and its not always comfortable to push the boundaries of fashion forward looks.
+We know sometimes you need a bit of slow easing into a new look and its not always comfortable to push the boundaries of fashion-forward looks.
 Why not try our easy styling suggestions to start.
-For example, shorts and blouse or, jeans a T-Shirt with a jacket worn open like our muse Jenny.
+For example, shorts and blouse or, jeans a T-Shirt with a jacket worn open like our muse Jenny Walton.

-Most of all, enjoy the experience and the feeling of a little unique decadence during the day in what you wear.
-Enjoy compliments and conversations like I did!
+Most of all, enjoy the experience and the feeling of a little unique decadence in what you wear.
+Don't forget to also enjoy compliments and conversations like I did!

 We recommend these pieces to start your journey embracing all that is Chinoiseries!